dpk07/record-to-record-sync-service/README.md

 - Authentication handling for CRM APIs.
 - Task deduplication.
 - Metrics and observability (though in production this would be essential).
-- Parallelism using worker pools — current dispatcher uses a simple interval loop.
+- Parallelism.
+Current dispatcher uses a simple interval loop.
+We will have multiple consumer and groups in production.

 ---